 Exhibited in the UK, US, France, Germany

-Director, Material Projects Space, co-founder, Bath Art Depot; co-curator, A Gathering of Unasked Possibility, a collaborative project fostering active hope through creative practitioners
+Director, Material Projects Space, co-founder, Bath Art Depot; co-curator, A Gathering of Unasked Possibility

 Also, since 2015 Kelly has run PaperJoy Studio